Testing your Angular application helps you check that your application is working as you expect.

 Set up testing

-The Angular CLI downloads and installs everything you need to test an Angular application with Jasmine testing framework.
+The Angular CLI downloads and installs everything you need to test an Angular application with the Vitest testing framework.

 ng test

-The ng test command builds the application in watch mode, and launches the Karma test runner.
+The ng test command builds the application in watch mode and launches the Vitest test runner.

 The console output looks like below: